 J. was born in Cambridge, UK, and spent his childhood hiding with imaginary companions in the foundations of an Edwardian townhouse.
 He studied film and creative writing, then lost fifteen years to the British indie music scene, clothed in unfashionable sweaters, releasing unpopular records.
-He now lives with his wife and two sons in the suburbs of North Canberra, gathering moth dust, tormented by the desolation of telegraph wires and whispers from the Hills Hoist.
+He now lives with his wife and two sons in the suburbs of North Canberra, gathering moth dust, tormented by the desolation of telegraph wires.

 J. haunts the internet as @SpookTapes.

 The Further Shore, Bourbon Penn 15 (March 2018)

 Winner, Best Fantasy Short Story, Aurealis Awards 2018

 Shortlisted, Best Horror Short Story, Aurealis Awards 2018